-The proposal is for the extension to an existing livestock building, the proposed building will be used for cattle housing along with machinery and fodder storage.
+The proposal is for a new agricultural livestock building, the proposed building will be used for cattle housing along with machinery and fodder storage.

-Lynwood is a successful farming enterprise focusing on dairy and arable production, meaning the development of the livestock building is acceptable in principle since it relates to a well-established agricultural enterprise.
+Dolobran Hall is a successful farming enterprise focusing on dairy and arable production, meaning the development of the livestock building is acceptable in principle since it relates to a well-established agricultural enterprise.